 In accordance with the Company's Amended By-laws, the nominations for the election of all directors by the stockholders were submitted in writing to the Board of Directors through the Corporate Secretary.
-The Corporate Governance Committee will pre-screen and evaluate the qualifications of the nominees in accordance with the Amended Manual on Corporate Governance of the Company in its meeting to be held on May 13, 2024.
+The Corporate Governance Committee has pre-screened and evaluated the qualifications of the nominees in accordance with the Amended Manual on Corporate Governance of the Company in its meeting held on May 13, 2024.
+The Board of Directors during its regular meeting held on May 13, 2024 has determined that all the nominees for election to the Board of Directors satisfy the mandatory requirements specified under the provisions of Section 2, Article III of the Company's Amended By-laws.

 The seven (7) nominees, who are all incumbent members of the Board of Directors, will be submitted for re-election to the Board of Directors by the stockholders at the 2024 Annual Stockholders' Meeting.
-The profiles of the nominees, as well as the certification of their qualifications, are provided in this Preliminary Information Statement.
+The profiles of the nominees, as well as the certification of their qualifications, are provided in this Definitive Information Statement.